-It represents 10% profit allocation, in accordance with Saudi Arabian Regulations for Companies, from yearly profits of the Company up to 25 November 2014.
+In accordance with Saudi Arabian Regulations for Companies, 10% from the yearly profits of the Company should be transferred to statutory reserve.
 This amount was transferred from Aqsat International Trading Company Limited on 26 November 2014 and no allocation was made after that as the Company has incurred losses.

-FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES 22
+22 FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES

-The Company's significant financial liabilities include, accounts payable, due to affiliates, short-term loan and other liabilities are initially measured at fair value and thereafter stated at their amortized cost.
+The Company's significant financial liabilities include, accounts payable, due to affiliates, short-term loan and other liabilities and are initially measured at fair value and thereafter stated at their amortized cost.
 Financial assets comprises of bank balances and cash, net investment in finance lease and instalment sales, due from related affiliates, deferred consideration receivable, employees' receivables, amount due from insurer and other receivables and are initially measured at fair value and thereafter stated at cost or amortized cost as reduced by allowance for doubtful receivables and impairment, if any.